Table of Contents

 The music industry is not an exception, it got influenced by technology as well.
 Innovators are developing MusicTech to find new ways music can be created and performed.
 And startups try to automate everything that can be automated, eliminating pain points for artists.
 The digital era also gave a lot of opportunities for followers and admirers to interact with their favourite artists and music bands.
 Technology continues to change the music industry and the term MusicTech is widely used now.
 And today we will look at key startups and ideas that may revolutionize the industry.

 If we look back at the history, we would definitely pay attention to the iTunes creation in 2004, the rise of giants like Spotify and Soundcloud, which helped transform streaming culture into a digital global community.
-And now, in 2018, innovation in the technology industry is booming with AI, machine learning, advanced robotics, voice recognition, big data, etc. These new trends give endless possibilities to artists and audience and today’s article is about that!
+And now innovation in the technology industry is booming with AI, machine learning, advanced robotics, voice recognition, big data, etc. These new trends give endless possibilities to artists and audience and today’s article is about that!

 Global music innovation disrupted fields such as experiential music robotics, playlisting, artist rights, music distribution data management, etc. Right now there are several music tech hubs in the world and let me proudly say, that Barcelona is one of them!
 In this list of booming music tech startups you will find several ones that are based in Barcelona: